TILOS-AI-Institute/MacroPlacement/README.md

 In the [Nature Paper](https://www.nature.com/articles/s41586-021-03544-w), the authors report results for an Ariane design with 133 memory (256x16, single ported SRAM) macros.
 We observe that synthesizing from the available Ariane RTL in the [lowRISC](https://github.com/lowRISC/ariane) GitHub repository using 256x16 memories results in an Ariane design that has 136 memory macros.
 We outline the steps to instantiate the memories for Ariane 136 [here](./Testcases/ariane136/) and we show how we convert the Ariane 136 design to an Ariane 133 design that matches Google's memory macros count [here](./Testcases/ariane133/).

-We provide flop count, macro type and macro count for all the testcases in the the following table.
+We provide flop count, macro type and macro count for all the testcases in the following table.
 <table class="tg">
 <thead>
   <tr>